piedraj/HEP/Full2018_v9/DNN/README.md

     ssh -Y -l <user> lxplus.cern.ch -o ServerAliveInterval=240

 The code has to be run with an el7 image.
-Follow the [El7 image with condor support for lxplus](https://gitlab.cern.ch/cms-cat/cmssw-lxplus/) instructions to create a `start_el7.sh` script.
-The next step is making it executable.
+Follow the [El7 image with condor support for lxplus](https://gitlab.cern.ch/cms-cat/cmssw-lxplus/) instructions to create a `start_el7.sh` script, and then make it executable.

     chmod u+x start_el7.sh